CBMM/CBMM.github.io/people.md

 <div class="plaque team-bio">
 ### Team Biophysics

 We want to know which mechanisms the human brain uses to understand the world.
-We build biophysical models that can predict neuroimaging and can describe the structure and function of brain areas in the visual hierarchy.
+We build biophysical models that can predict neuroimaging data and can describe the structure and function of brain areas in the visual hierarchy.
 By understanding the mechanisms in healthy people we also hope to understand what goes wrong in patients.

   - [Dimitris Pinotsis](https://github.com/dimitrisap)